 In order to ensure a healthy free press, SCOTUS also declared that defamation cases filed by public figures must prove “actual knowledge of falsity” when they involve matters of public interest.

 RM Warner Founding Partner Raees Mohamed has this to say about the practicalities of proving actual malice in a defamation case: “Proving actual malice in a defamation case is not easy, and that is because we often do not have any direct evidence of actual malice.
 Often, we are stuck trying to prove malice during the discovery phase of litigation, through depositions, or through other documentary evidence where the defendant is talking about how much they despise the plaintiff.
 Sometimes, we can obtain the relevant evidence for malice from third parties using subpoenas.
 Once in a while, we will get lucky and find an abusive defendant that has made many public statements about the plaintiff and will specifically state that they did not care about how it impacted the defendant or other vitriolic statements.
 Ultimately, it’s tough, and each case needs to be evaluated on a case by case basis.”

-For other potential defamation defenses, check out the infographic below:
+For other potential defamation defenses, check out the infographic:

-If you are seeking the help from an experienced Internet defamation attorney, look no further than RM Warner Law.
-Our lawyers know exactly how to litigate cases for both public and private figures.
-Get In Contact Today.
+If you are seeking help from an experienced Internet defamation attorney, look no further than RM Warner Law.
+Our lawyers know exactly how to litigate cases for both public and private figures so get in contact today.

 I will definitely digg it and personally recommend to my friends.

 I am confident they will be benefited from this site.